 Making Sense of Money

 First, teaching students about the stock market and how trading works can give them an understanding of the general marketplace.
 Understanding how money works allows students to make better financial decisions in the future.
 You can assign a mock investment in which students decide on an amount to invest in some way, then track what their earnings would be.
+Aside from the stock market, there are other trading opportunities such as cryptocurrency trading that you could teach your children.
+Although cryptocurrency is volatile, this innovation in technology is still in its nascent stages, so getting in now could have large dividends.
+There is a fixed supply of Bitcoin, perhaps the most well-known cryptocurrency, so investment opportunities won’t always exist.
 This not only requires engagement with the market, but also a sense of pride in any money made, whether real or not.

 Second, you can have students brainstorm business ideas for real-world problems.
 Money is to be made when one comes up with a solution to a problem.
 Make sure students are thinking about similar products or services already available, and how their idea differs from those.